List of comets by type: Ejection-trajectory comets

 Comets observed in early times, which were later found to be observations of numbered periodic comets, are marked with [periodic comet number]/[comet name].
 For instance, X/-239 K1 was an appearance of Halley's comet in 239 BC, and as such is written as 1P/-239 K1.
 A significant portion of the comets passing closer than 0.01 AU to the Sun are fragments of the comet of 371 BC, which fractured into several pieces on the 326 AD perihelion, which further fractured into thousands of pieces on the 1106 AD perihelion, creating the cometary group now known as the Kreutz sungrazers.
 Due to the sheer size (2000+ known members), and the fact that none of the group members have been given a numbered designation, the members are not stated on this list, and instead are listed in a separate list further below.

 Near-parabolic comets

 Comets with a very high eccentricity (generally 0.99 or higher) and a period of over 1,000 years that don't quite have a high enough velocity to escape the Solar System.
-Often, these comets, due to their extreme semimajor axes and eccentricity, will have small orbital interactions with planets and minor planets, most often ending up with the comets fluctuating significantly in their orbital path.
+Often, these comets, due to their extreme semimajor axes and eccentricity, will have orbital interactions with planets and minor planets, and often end up with the comets orbit changing significantly in their orbital period and aphelion distance from the Sun.
 These comets probably come from the Oort cloud, a cloud of comets orbiting the Sun from ~10,000 to roughly 50,000 AU.